 Staying in a houseboat amidst pristine waters of the Dal Lake, is one of the most essential things to do in Srinagar.
 Made in wood and adorned in a typical Kashmir style decor, the houseboats are a perfect way to experience the quintessential local life in the luxurious way.
 You will also be mesmerised by the surrounding atmosphere and the interior decor.
 Plus, it is a very calming and soothing activity to experience and you will leave fully rejuvenated.

 Mughal Gardens which have truly changed the face of the Mughal Empire is one of the most popular and the most visited tourist attractions of Srinagar.
 During their rule, the Mughals began to build several types of gardens in Persian architecture, and the combination of these gardens is referred to as the Mughal Gardens.
-The natural beauty of the place filled with lush green grass and the scented flowers is a stress-buster and pleasing to the eyes.
 Visiting the gardens is one of the top things to do in Srinagar; the tourists who come here take long strolls in the garden or sit and admire the beauty of the place.

-Srinagar is colorful and beautiful in all its sides.
-Cuisine follows the same idea, with dishes that are rich, unique and significant enough to create a food culture around themselves.
+Srinagar cuisines is rich, unique and significant enough to create a food culture around themselves.
 Kashmiri kebabs found are famous worldwide and you just cannot step out of Srinagar without trying these.
 Also this is the place for the authentic green tea and Kawah.
 While here, one can also indulge in popular local breads available here with a sip of 'Pink tea'.
 Tsot is a local bread with sesame and poppy seeds and is quite popular in menus for breakfast.

 Spread over a whopping 30 hectares of land area, Indira Gandhi Memorial Tulip Garden (previously known as Model Floriculture Centre) is the largest tulip garden in all of Asia.
 Lines of tulip cultivation in every possible colour with a backdrop of the majestic Zabarwan Hills and with an view of the Dal Lake at a distance, visiting the garden is one of the prime things to do in Srinagar.
 It is built on a seven terraced sloping ground and attracts a large tourist influx especially during the blooming season.